Arksine/moonraker/docs/installation.md

 [virtual_sdcard]
 path: ~/gcode_files
 ```
+NOTES:
-NOTE: While Klipper does not set any hard limits on the location of the
+- While Klipper does not set any hard limits on the location of the
   `path` option for the `virtual_sdcard`, Moonraker requires that the path
   be located within the HOME directory, it cannot however be the HOME
   directory.
 If you wish to host your files elsewhere, use a symlink.
+- Upon first starting Moonraker is not aware of the gcode file path, thus
+  it cannot serve gcode files, add directories, etc.  After Klippy enters
+  the "ready" state it sends Moonraker the gcode file path.
+  Once Moonraker receives the path it will retain it regardless of Klippy's
+  state, and update it if the path is changed in printer.cfg.

 ## Moonraker configuration (moonraker.conf)